 The widget lets you provide raw search parameters to the Algolia API without rendering anything.

 A widget that wraps other widgets in a consistent panel design.
-It also reacts, indicates and sets CSS classes when widgets are no more relevant for refining.
+It also reacts when the widget can no longer refine.

 A connector that provides the logic to create a connected component that renders results from Algolia.